 The highest point of the country is an unnamed elevation on Kao Island that peaks at 3,389 ft.
 (1,033 m); the lowest point is the Pacific Ocean (0m).

-The Kingdom of Tonga is a sovereign nation in Polynesia, composed of an archipelago of 169 islands located in the South Pacific Ocean.
+The Kingdom of Tonga is a sovereign country in Polynesia, composed of an archipelago of 169 islands located in the South Pacific Ocean.
 It is geographically positioned both in the Southern and Eastern hemispheres of the Earth.
 Tonga is surrounded by Fiji, Wallis and Futuna to the northwest; Samoa to the northeast; Niue to the east; Kermadec to the southwest; New Caledonia and Vanatu to the farther west.
 Tonga is completely surrounded by the Pacific Ocean.

 Regional Maps: Map of Oceania